-In the construction of Water Retention Landscapes there is an abundance of helping forces from the kingdom of nature that stand by our side.
-Knowing this, the new engineers get in contact with these forces and ask them for their cooperation.
-There are millions In our ecological work in Tamera this aspect of cooperation is strongly incorporated.
+In our ecological work in Tamera this aspect of cooperation is strongly incorporated.
 Birds, for example, are necessary co-workers for afforestation because some seeds need to pass through a bird's stomach in order to germinate.
 Here lies a fascinating area of work and research.

 There are also helping forces still quite unfamiliar to us.
-Through Dhyani Ywahoo, a Cherokee spiritual teacher, we learned that lightning is an important factor in the revita-lization of weakened soil if it is moist enough.
-In her book Voices of Our Ancestors: Cherokee Teachings from the Wisdom Fire she writes:
+Through Dhyani Ywahoo, a Cherokee spiritual teacher, we learned that lightning is an important factor in the revitalization of weakened soil if it is moist enough.
+In her book "Voices of Our Ancestors: Cherokee Teachings from the Wisdom Fire" she writes:

 "As those aquifers are depleted, the electrical energy of lightning has no place to be called to.
 The lightning activity is the pulse, just as the nervous system is the pulse that animates your body.
 So, as these aquifers are further depleted, there is less and less energy for growth, for life.
 There are also more subtle effects of the lightning."

 Sepp Holzer has discovered that thunder is also a helping force for the growth of various species of edible mushrooms.